We are currently CLOSED for the season.

 N37 19' 45.439" W 108 2' 33.945

-Ancient Echoes at Kelly Place has been hosting guests and groups exploring the cultures, and regions of he American Southwest for decades.
-Off the beaten path and outside of ordinary time, guests describe the place as unique, remarkable, an unexpected treasure, a hidden gem: a sense of place.
+Ancient Echoes at Kelly Place has been hosting guests exploring the cultures, and regions the American Southwest for decades.
+Off the beaten path and outside of ordinary time, guests describe the place as unique, remarkable, an unexpected treasure, a hidden gem: but mostly a sense of place.
 Many return to this destination again and again.
 Many come as guests and leave as friends.

 And no wonder!
 We are located on 38 wild acres nestled in a surprisingly lush, extraordinary canyon- The McElmo Canyon- known for her fruit orchards, seed savers, farmers and vintners.
 Surrounding and within are significant National Parks dedicated to the exploration and preservation of the ancient cultures that lived here and whose ancestors still do.